A voice for

 Hyssop is strongly aromatic, with sweet notes coming through the scent.
 The taste may not be to everyone’s delight, a warm bitterness with notes of mint, sage and lavender.

-It is a true education in the power of turmeric to taste it on its own, not integrated into a complex spicy meal.
 This is clearly a medicine for the gut, that also warms up the rest of our being.

 • What can I use it for?